 And who doesn’t love working in pj’s while drinking their coffee from their favorite mug?
 Amirite?

-So, how do you create a home office in your home that works?
+So how do you create a home office that works?

-Here are some tips to help you create the home office that’s perfect for you.
+Here are some tips on how to create a home office that’s perfect for you

 Yes, you may actually get some work done, but you’ll get much more work done once you get out of bed.